JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I hold two MSc degrees and a PhD in engineering, with over a decade of experience across industries: microwave, preclinical, and medical sectors.
+I hold two MSc degrees and a PhD in engineering, with over a decade of experience across different industries: microwave, preclinical, and medical sectors.
 In 2017, I started transitioning towards data by self-education, and in 2020, I returned to academia.
-Today, I am mainly working on health-related data projects.
+Today, I mainly work on health-related data projects with a strong focus on data engineering.

 ---